 IntelliJ IDEA offers a comprehensive set of automated code refactorings that lead to significant productivity gains when used correctly.
 Firstly, don't bother selecting anything before you apply a refactoring.
 IntelliJ IDEA is smart enough to figure out what statement you're going to refactor, and only asks for confirmation if several choices are possible.

 For extracting a trait, use main menu ().

 For more details, refer to Refactoring source code.

 Find Usages helps you quickly find all pieces of code referencing the symbol at the caret (cursor), no matter if the symbol is a class, method, field, parameter, or another statement.
 Just press Alt+F7 and get a list of references grouped by usage type, module, and file.

 If you want to set custom options for the Find Usages algorithm, press Ctrl+Shift+Alt+F7, or click the first button on the right panel with search results.

 If what you're looking for is plain text, use Find in Path by pressing Ctrl+Shift+F.

-For more details, refer to Finding Usages.
+For more details, refer to Search for usages in a project.